Mr. Hollis Barnett, Interim Head

 ART 3101.
 Jewelry and Metalsmithing I. 3 Hours.

+Prerequisites: ART 1030 or permission of Department Head.
 Introduction to the design and creation of jewelry and small metal sculpture.
 Students will explore methods of fabrication with a focus on the creative and thoughtful design of adornment and sculptural objects.

 ART 3111.
 Aqueous Media I. 3 Hours.